kubedb/docs/docs/guides/zookeeper/reconfigure/reconfigure.md

 secret/zk-configuration created
 ```

-In this section, we are going to create a ZooKeeper object specifying `spec.configSecret` field to apply this custom configuration.
+In this section, we are going to create a ZooKeeper object specifying `spec.configuration` field to apply this custom configuration.
 Below is the YAML of the `ZooKeeper` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2